• Facebook

 • Diavolo is better suited in stew-like seafood dishes.

-Ingredients for diavolo sauce on counter.
+Ingredients for spicy fra diavolo sauce labeled on counter.

 • Olive oil – With so few ingredients, the quality of the olive oil counts here!
 Try to use a rich, full-bodied oil.